mkapur/sab-2021-doc/_main.knit.md

 The model was able to fit the mean body weights of the fishery discards and discard fractions well (Figures \ref{fig:bodywtfit} and \ref{fig:discard_fit}).

 Deviations about the estimated stock-recruitment function generally had high uncertainty prior to the mid-1970s, when the age-composition data first become informative about cohort strengths (Figure \ref{fig:recdevs_bias}).
-This stock assessment was able to estimate cohort strengths further back in time due to the increased plus group, extended to 50 years.
+This stock assessment update was able to estimate cohort strengths further back in time due to the increased plus group, extended to 50 years (note that the data plus group is 70 years, whereas the modeled plus group is 50).
 The NWFSC and AFSC Slope Surveys, as well as the WCGBT Survey, all catch older fish that provided some information with respect to recruitment prior to the mid-1970s (the informative period for recruitment in past assessments).
 Including the sea level as a survey index of recruitment strength informs recruitment estimates in a limited fashion prior to the mid-1970s.
 The recruitment bias adjustment was set as recommended by (@MethotTaylor2011).

 Sablefish recruitment was estimated to be highly variable with large amounts of uncertainty in individual recruitment events.
 Within this variability, there were sets of years with recruitment estimated consistently higher or lower than the long term mean (Figure \ref{fig:ts11}), with both the lowest and highest estimates occurring during the past 20 years.
 Given a relatively high degree of recruitment variability, the estimated stock-recruitment function predicted a wide range of cohort sizes over the observed range of spawning biomass (Figure \ref{fig:SR_curve}).

-Catches were estimated from the beginning of the time series (Table \ref{tab:allcatches}).
+Catches were input from the beginning of the time series (Table \ref{tab:allcatches}).
 The estimates of uncertainty around the point estimate of unfished biomass are large across the range of models explored within this assessment, suggesting that the unfished spawning biomass could range from just under 100,000 mt to over 200,000 mt.
 This uncertainty is largely due to the confounding of natural mortality, absolute stock size, and productivity.
-The point estimate of 2020 spawning biomass from the base model is 90,756 mt; however, the $\sim$95% interval ranges broadly from 37,135 to 144,378 mt.
+The point estimate of 2020 spawning biomass from the base model is 90,756 mt; however, the $\sim$ 95\% interval ranges broadly from 37,135 to 144,378 mt.
 The relative trend in spawning biomass is robust to uncertainty in the leading model parameters.
-The 2020 point estimate of spawning stock biomass is 54% of the unfished state ($\sim$95% interval: 35% to 72%.
+The 2020 point estimate of spawning stock biomass is 54\% of the unfished state (approximate 95% interval: 35% to 72%).
 Estimates indicate that the spawning biomass was near the target (Figure \ref{fig:ts9}).
 The estimated time-series of total, age-4+ (Figure \ref{fig:ts1_4}), and spawning biomass (Figure \ref{fig:ts7}) track one another closely (Table \ref{tab:timeseries}).

 \begin{comment}
 Forecasts from the 2015 assessment update projected the spawning biomass to increase by 9.3% from 2015 to 2019 given specified harvests, whereas the current assessment estimated the increase at \Sexpr{pnt(abs(spbdecline), sigdiffs = 1)}%.
 Estimates of unexploited spawning biomass are \Sexpr{pnt(ssb0belowlastyear[1], 0)}% lower than that estimated in 2015 and \Sexpr{pnt(ssb0belowlastyear[2], 0)}% lower than the 2011 estimate.
 Percent of unfished biomass in 2019 was estimated at \Sexpr{pnt(depl, 0)}%, while the 2015 stock assessment forecasted it to be 38%.